hck717/FYP-Prep/README.md

 ## 🧠 System Architecture

-The system is designed as a modular **Agentic Orchestrator** that manages two specialized skills, powered by distinct data pipelines.
+The system is designed as a modular **Agentic Orchestrator** that manages specialized "Agent Skills", powered by distinct data pipelines.

 ### 1. The Orchestrator (The "Analyst Brain")
 - **Role**: Project Manager & Editor.